Research & Methodology

 Experimental Setup

-Same setup, but Han uses King Wen sequence-based optimization method — inspired by I Ching principles.
+Same setup, but Han (韓) uses the King Wen sequence-based optimization method—derived from I Ching principles.

-The hypothesis is supported - ancient algorithms may have untapped potential.
+The hypothesis is supported—ancient algorithms may have untapped potential for modern optimization problems.

 Historical Constraints